LattaruoloAndrea/Khamilia/README.md

 [Internationalizing Flutter
 apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization)

+## Done
+- progress activities store informations about specific tasks and you can see the progress on these tasks

 ### TODO
-- add evaluation time spent on activitis
-- progress activities store informations about specific tasks and you can see the progress on these tasks
 - finish text messages UI
 - add voice (if geminy takes it)
 - fix Ui input text
-- add activities page (big portion)
 - add settings UI
 - add geminy
 - add firebase db